Religion in the Workplace

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Religious diversity has been increasing in the U.S. population and its workforce.
-At the same time, there has been a rise in the incidence of workplace harassment and employment discrimination.
-According to the U.S. Equal Employment Opportunity Commission (EEOC), the period from 1997 to 2015 saw a two-fold increase in workplace complaints involving religion.
+Religious diversity is increasing in the U.S. population and workforce.
+Workplace harassment and employment discrimination have also risen.
+The years 1997-2015 saw a two-fold increase in workplace complaints involving religion.

-In one high-profile case from 2015, for example, Abercrombie & Fitch refused to hire a Muslim job applicant because it claimed the headscarf that she wore for religious reasons conflicted with company policy on dress code.
-Filed on behalf of the applicant by the EEOC, the suit alleged discrimination, although the applicant had not requested an accommodation for her religious dress code.
+Take one high-profile case from 2015 as an example.
+In this case, Abercrombie & Fitch refused to hire a Muslim applicant.
+The company claimed her headscarf/hijab conflicted with their dress code.
+The Equal Employment Opportunity Commission (EEOC) filed on behalf of the applicant, and the suit alleged discrimination.
+The applicant had not requested an accommodation for her religious dress code.

-On June 1, 2015, the U.S. Supreme Court held that Abercrombie violated anti-discrimination laws because the company should have provided an accommodation and that the absence of a request for one was not sufficient to relieve the clothing retailer of liability for violating these laws.
+The U.S. Supreme Court held that Abercrombie violated anti-discrimination laws.
+This was because the company should have provided accommodations.
+The absence of an applicant's request was insufficient to relieve Abercrombie of liability.

 What Is Religious Discrimination?